KurtSanders/STOrbitBhyveController/README.md

 **Instructions**

 1. Using the 'Update from REPO' button in the 'My SmartApps' SmartThings IDE, check the 'Orbit Bhyve Timer' SmartApp and publish & press Save.
-2. Using the 'Update from REPO' button in the "My Device Handlers" SmartThings IDE, check the 'Orbit Bhyve Timer Device' and publish & press Save.  ([See GitHub IDE integration](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github)) from this STAmbientWeather(master) repository to your SmartThings IDE.
+2. Using the 'Update from REPO' button in the "My Device Handlers" SmartThings IDE, check the 'Orbit Bhyve Timer Device' and publish & press Save.  ([See GitHub IDE integration](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github)) from this STOrbitBhyveController(master) repository to your SmartThings IDE.
 3. Locate the Balboa Spa Control app in the MarketPlace/SmartApps/My Apps list and click to launch the smartapp.
-4. Enter your username and password to create the integration with SmartThings and B•Hyve API.
+4. Enter your username and password to create the integration with SmartThings and b•hyve™ API.